 Our SR-2K Center Loaded CB Antenna is a high-performance antenna with 3600 watts of power and a 49-inch tapered stainless steel whip.
 It features a low-loss coil, is weather channel ready, and has a high-performance thermoplastic coating for extreme durability.

-Our CB antennas are sold online and in retail stores nationwide.
+When shopping for a CB radio, antenna, or accessories, choose features that will get the results you want and don’t compromise on quality.
+Stryker CB antennas are sold online and in retail stores nationwide.
 Check out our Locations page to find one in a CB shop near you.